UoMLibrary/scholix-dataset-lookup/README.md

 ## Output data

-A new file `output.xslx` will be generated with the Dataset DOIs and Dataset Titles returned by the Scholix API.
+A new file `output.xlsx` will be generated with the Dataset DOIs and Dataset Titles returned by the Scholix API.
 Note that this file can contain duplicate DOIs (where Scholix returned multiple links).

 ## Example usage: